Skip to content

 Device ID Device identification.

-Last Connection (UT+0000) The date, time, and time zone when the application was registered, in the format YYYY-MM-DD HH:mm:ss.
+Last Connection (UTC+0000) The date, time, and time zone of when the application was last active and a request was received by SAP Mobile Services, in the format YYYY-MM-DD HH:mm:ss.

 Wipe Whether the application connection is set to be wiped.

-The Lock User and Wipe Device button locked is designed to enhance the security and management of registered users and their devices in the system.
-When this button is clicked, the system logs out the selected users from the application on the specified devices and wipes all data managed by the app on those devices.
-This action is irreversible, meaning that any previously wiped data managed by the app is not restored.
+The Lock (users) and Wipe (device registrations) enhances the security and management of registered users and their devices.
+Enabling Wipe toggle button logs out the selected users from the app on the specified devices and locks the user.
+It also wipes all app-managed data on those devices.
+This action is irreversible.
+The app doesn't restore any data it previously managed that's been wiped.

-The Unlock User button unlocked allows administrators to regain access for a user on a specific device after they have been locked out and their data has been wiped.
-This button disables the Wipe function for the selected registration and unlocks the user, allowing them to log back into the application on the same device.
-However, it is important to note that any previously wiped data managed by the app is not restored.
+The unlocked Unlock button lets administrators restore access for users on a specific device after an unlock.
+This button turns off the Wipe function for the chosen registration and unlocks the user.
+It lets them log back into the app on the same device.
+But, keep in mind, any data the app previously wiped isn't restored.

 See Defining Lock and Wipe Policy for related information.